marcofugaro/testarossa/README.md

 - **Scripts** are bundled with [Browserify](http://browserify.org/), transpiled with [Babel](https://babeljs.io/) (settings in the `.babelrc` file)
 - **Styles** are written in [SCSS](http://sass-lang.com/), the components are organized following the principles of [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) and [SMACSS](https://smacss.com/), and the naming convention of [BEM](http://getbem.com/)
 - Automatic vendor prefixes with [Autoprefixer](https://github.com/postcss/autoprefixer)
-- Support for CSS Custom Property and other futuristic stuff with [cssnext](http://cssnext.io/)
+- Support for CSS Custom Properties and other futuristic stuff with [cssnext](http://cssnext.io/)
 - [BrowserSync](http://browsersync.io) local server with autoreload
 - Linting with [Stylelint](http://stylelint.io/) (settings in the .stylelintrc file) and [ESlint](http://eslint.org/) (settings in the .eslintrc file).
 - Possibility to automatically fix your js code with ESlint autofix option :open_mouth: